 Some adolescents have low self-esteem and they try to cover this up through aggression.
 This is especially true when they are among their peers.

-- Talking to trained and licensed professional is recommended.
+- Talking to a trained and licensed professional is recommended.

 - This can make your adolescent take responsibility for their behavior and also resolve problems with their relationships.